alex-cory/react-useportal/README.md

 ```

 ### Customizing the Portal directly
 By using `onOpen`, `onClose` or any other event handler, you can modify the `Portal` and return it.
 See [useDropdown](https://codesandbox.io/s/useportal-usedropdown-587fo) for a working example.
-It's important that you pass the `event` object to `openPortal` otherwise you will need to attach a ref to the clicked element.
+It's important that you pass the `event` object to `openPortal`, `closePortal`, and `togglePortal` otherwise you will need to attach a `ref` to the clicked element.

 ```jsx
 const useModal = () => {